 Does your new green card mean you have to stay?

 It does if you want to retain your right to residency.

 You can leave for a little, but if you leave for more than six months, it can put the eligibility of your green card status into trouble.

-If you plan to leave, it’s essential that you come back to the United States periodically to remain ‘active.’
+If you plan to leave, you must periodically return to the United States to remain ‘active.’

 Of course, if you have no plans to return, then there’s no reason to be worried.
-You might be able to get an immigration bonds refund if needed.
+You might be able to get an immigration bond refunded if needed.